Voice of America: Post–Cold War

 With the breakup of the Soviet bloc in Eastern Europe, VOA added many additional language services to reach those areas.
 This decade was marked by the additions of services in Standard Tibetan, Kurdish (to Iran and Iraq), Serbo-Croatian (Croatian, Serbian, Bosnian), Macedonian, and Rwanda-Rundi.
+During this period, Voice of America's coverage of Central and Eastern Europe included reporting by Jolyon Naegele, who served as the region's correspondent from 1984 to 1994.

 In 1993, the Clinton administration advised cutting funding for Radio Free Europe/Radio Liberty, as it believed post-Cold War information and influence were not needed in Europe.
-This plan was not well received, and US President Bill Clinton then proposed the compromise of the International Broadcasting Act, which he signed into law in 1994.
+This plan was not well received, and US president Bill Clinton then proposed the compromise of the International Broadcasting Act, which he signed into law in 1994.
 This law established the International Broadcasting Bureau as a part of the United States Information Agency (USIA), and established the Broadcasting Board of Governors (BBG) with oversight authority, which took control from the Board for International Broadcasters, which previously had overseen funding for RFE/RL.
 In 1998, the Foreign Affairs Reform and Restructuring Act was signed into law, and mandated that the BBG become an independent federal agency as of October 1, 1999.
 This act also abolished the USIA and merged most of its functions into those of the State Department.

 The Arabic Service was abolished in 2002 and replaced by a new radio service, called the Middle East Radio Network or Radio Sawa, with an initial budget of $22 million.
 Radio Sawa offered mostly Western and Middle Eastern popular songs with periodic brief news bulletins.
 It then expanded to television with Alhurra in February 2004 (and later to various social media and websites).
 In May 2004, the US government's international English-language TV service Worldnet became part of VOA as "VOA TV".

 As part of an effort to allocate resources to broadcasts in the Islamic world, radio programs in Russian, Hindi, Ukrainian, Serbian, Macedonian, and Bosnian ended in 2008.
 In September 2010, VOA began radio broadcasts in Sudan.
 As U.S. interests in South Sudan grew, there was a desire to provide people with free information.
 In 2013, budget cuts led VOA to end foreign-language transmissions on shortwave and medium wave to Albania, Georgia, Iran, and Latin America, as well as English-language broadcasts to the Middle East and Afghanistan.
 Then, in 2014, most of its English-language transmissions to Asia were cut, as well as shortwave transmissions in Azerbaijani, Bengali, Khmer, Kurdish, Lao, Uzbek, and Greek.